lucaionescu/dotfiles/README.md

 ## 💻 Dotfiles
-Dotfiles repository for my macOS/Manjaro setup.
+Dotfiles repository for my macOS setup.

 ### 🔑 Installation
 Either clone this repository manually and install by using `make` or download the [installation script](https://github.com/lucaionescu/dotfiles/blob/master/get_dotfiles.sh) by using `curl`: